miguel-guerrero/antlr4_system_verilog_parser/README.md

     errors preprocessing Verilog program.
     #Error pre-processing TESTS/core_region.sv, skipping it

-The reason is that the parser requires an external system-verilog preprocessor (I.e. it parses verilog without pre-processing directives, or already expanded).
+The reason is that the parser requires an external system-verilog preprocessor (I.e. it parses verilog without pre-processing directives, or assumes they are  already expanded).
 The script looks for two open source tools in the path, ***vppreproc*** and ***iverilog*** (Icarus verilog used as pre-processor only).
 At least one of them needs to be installed and available in the path.

 # TESTS

-A number of System Verilog files are included as test corpus.
+A number of System Verilog files are included as test corpus under the ```TESTS``` directory.
 They are currently taken from the RISC-V Pulpino project but more will be added over time.
 They are covered under their own license, and are included here only as a convenience.